localvoid/ivi/README.md

 ivi has a tree shakeable API, so it can scale from simple widgets to complex desktop applications.

+Small library size is important, but in complex applications, major reduction in the code size will come from the powerful [composition model](https://codesandbox.io/s/k9m8wlqky3) that allows to write reusable code.

 Size of the [basic example](https://github.com/localvoid/ivi-examples/tree/master/packages/tutorial/01_introduction) bundled with [Rollup](https://github.com/rollup/rollup) and minified with [terser](https://github.com/fabiosantoscode/terser) is just a **3.1KB** (minified+compressed).